des256/classic-e/README.md

 ## Platform Abstraction

-### [2020/9]

 In order to access the platform, create a `System` object.
 This abstracts away housekeeping of system resources.
-In order to open a desktop window (for Linux, Windows and MacOS), create a `BaseWindow` object.
+In order to open a desktop window (for Linux, Windows and MacOS), create a `Window` object via `Window::new_frame()` or `Window::new_popup()`.
 This represents an open window on the screen.
-To handle events, create an object that implements the `Window` trait (and owning a `BaseWindow`).
-Use `System::flush()` to handle pending windowing events with `Window::handle()`.
+To handle events, register a handler closure with `Window::set_handler`.
+Use `System::wait()` to wait for events and `System::flush()` to distribute the events to the windows via the closures.

 ### Future